GSN Desecrated Pointless

 The US Pointless Tower always counts down with the slower, dramatic music, and when the counting stops, the sound effect for a Pointless answer in the UK plays, which for someone who watches the UK version a lot is very confusing.

-The part I didn't quote before that is that the tower is faster in elimination rounds and the head to head but only gets slower and more dramatic during the final.
+The part I didn't quote before that is in the UK version, the tower is faster in elimination rounds and the head to head but only gets slower and more dramatic during the final.
 Using it all the time slows things down and turns up tension unnecessarily.
 Having the Pointless answer sound effect play for every answer is strange.

 Head to Head